 - 1 cup honey

-- In a serving pitcher, add the remaining 6 cups of water and the ginger lemonade mix.
-Chill in the refrigerator.
-Serve over ice with lemon and ginger slices as a garnish – enjoy!
+- In a serving pitcher, add the remaining 6 cups of water and the ginger lemon syrup.
+Stir to mix.
+Chill in the refrigerator, or serve immediately over ice.
+Garnish with a lemon wedge and ginger slice (optional!), and Enjoy!

 - Ginger – I have used fresh ginger as well as frozen ginger cubes.
 The frozen ginger cubes come pre-grated and measured.

 - Honey – I use honey because I like the floral sweet notes combined with the lemon.
 However, you can substitute granulated sugar, or any sweetener you prefer.

 - Lemon Juice – I recommend the juice from fresh lemons because it has a cleaner and more vibrant flavor than bottled lemon juice.